 It might be that your business runs purely online, or it could be that you have a brick and mortar storefront.
 Either way, you shouldn’t ignore exposure across your local community.
 Increasingly, folks want to support local businesses, even if the business is online.
 Seek out opportunities to engage your community; whether it’s sponsoring a sports team, hosting an event for a local charity, putting a jar in your store to support a GoFundMe campaign.
 Don’t ask if you’re not willing to give back to the community.

 If there are any local magazines or newspapers in your area, contact them about running a business story on you.
 Local media love a local success story.
-If you see any events or fundraising activities around the area, see how your company can support.
-These not only involve you in the local community but help spread the word of your business.
+If you see any events or fundraising activities around the area, see how your company can support them.
+These not only involve you in the local community but help spread the word about your business.